DylanMeeus/springboot_jwt_blog/_posts/2016-06-17-creating-your-first-laravel-app-and-adding-authentication.markdown

 ## Setting Up The Controller

-Open up your terminal and run this command below to create a `ListController`.
+Open up your terminal and run the command below to create a `ListController`.

 ```bash
 php artisan make:controller ListController